freon4dsl/Freon4dsl/README.md

     yarn bootstrap

-Now you can build projectit with:
+Now you can build ProjectIt with:

     yarn build